Thank you for your interest in this product.

 offer to support each research area.

-For neural and pancreatic differentiation of mouse and human ES and iPS cells
+For neural and pancreatic differentiation of mouse ES and iPS cells

 Item added to your cart